Getting Started¶

 The upstream build ships with OpenRouter as the default provider, plus direct OpenAI Codex and GitHub Copilot entries for users who prefer OpenCode-native provider login.

-OpenRouter routes requests to many model backends (DeepSeek, Anthropic, OpenAI, others) through a single credential.
-The upstream default model is the free deepseek/deepseek-v4-flash:free OpenRouter model.
+OpenRouter routes requests to many model backends (DeepSeek, Qwen, Anthropic, OpenAI, others) through a single credential.
+The upstream default model is deepseek/deepseek-v4-flash (fast, low-cost OpenRouter lane).
 To use the default path you need an OpenRouter API key:

 - Sign up at openrouter.ai.